394-s22/karp/README.md

 ## Usage

-Looking at the working Karp app on the DEMO branch, a user begins at the home page for Karp:
+Looking at the working Karp app on the "demo" branch, a user begins at the home page for Karp:

 ![Karp Demo](./docs/images/demo-karp.png)